 The boundary scan register is connected to all the input and bidirectional balls on the SRAM.
-The SRAM has a 107-bit-long register.
+Several no connect (NC) balls are also included in the scan register to reserve balls.
+The SRAM has a 107-bit-long register

 The boundary scan register is loaded with the contents of the RAM I/O ring when the TAP controller is in the Capture-DR state and is then placed between the TDI and TDO balls when the controller is moved to the Shift-DR state.
 The EXTEST, SAMPLE/PRELOAD, and SAMPLE Z instructions can be used to capture the contents of the I/O ring.